schoolofcities/urban-data-storytelling/course-outlines/microcredential-2025.md

 Introduce common data formats and sources (e.g. demographic data from national census, municipal open, and built environment data from OpenStreetMap, etc.) used for urban analysis.

+Include resources section, how to get help and troubleshoot.
+Benefits and limitations of AI for help, etc.

 ### Video